mkmat/ETH-Computational-Thinking-Labs/README.md

 ### Classroom assignments in [vscode](#vscode)

- If not yet installed, install vscode as described [below](#vscode).
+ If not yet installed, install python and vscode as described below.
 Start [vscode](#vscode).
 To manage your classroom assignments, click the GitHub symbol in the left taskbar, sign in to GitHub.
 If not yet installed, click on the Extensions buttom in the menu bar, search for *github classroom*, and install this extension.
+To find your classroom assignment, click on the GitHub symbol in the vscode menu bar on the left.
+Select and open your assignment, find your files, edit them or create a new file.
 To commit your changes, click the Source Control icon (Crtl-Shift-G).
 Always leave a message for your commits.
 To see the rendered markdown README.md, click on README.md (or your own md-file), and then crtl+K followed by V.

 ### Classroom assignments at [Overleaf](#overleaf)